 Wipe out the extra solvent with the help of tissue paper and allow the gun to dry.
 If you find dust on the gun, brush it off.

-Now repeat the procedure again with fresh chamois cloth and little oil and wipe the gunmetal.
+Now repeat the procedure again with a fresh chamois cloth and little oil and wipe the gunmetal.
 It will bring shine to your gun and work as a barrier to rust.

-Some of the things to keep in mind while oiling are:
+Some of the things to keep in mind while oiling is:

 Once finished, reassemble your gun and store it safely at a secured place which is out of reach of children.

 You can generally keep your guns made of gunmetal rust free by cleaning it periodically.